ronal001/SQL-data-cleaning-1/README.md

 ```

-3.2 Convert the name column to lowercase and capitalize the first letter of each name
+### 3.2 Converting the name column to lowercase and capitalize the first letter of each name
 ```sql
 UPDATE club_member_info_cleaned
 SET full_name = LOWER(full_name );